Media Relations Best Practices

 During a Media Crisis or Other Institutional Issue

-Faculty and staff are welcome to talk to reporters about topics within their area of expertise.
-However, when faculty or staff members are asked to comment on an institutional question or an issue that relates to the entire institution, the reporter should always be referred to the Office of University Communications.
-The director of media relations, in cooperation with the senior vice president for University Communications will determine the appropriate spokesperson on behalf of the University.
-UComm will refer the reporter to the appropriate source for comment or issue a statement on behalf of the University.
+Faculty and professional staff are welcome to talk to reporters about topics within their area of expertise.
+However, when faculty or professional staff members are asked to comment on an institutional question or an issue that relates to the entire institution, the reporter should always be referred to the Vice President of Strategic Communications.
+The Vice President of Strategic Communications in collaboration with the Executive Director or the News & Media Relations team will determine the appropriate spokesperson on behalf of the University.

 About Your Area of Expertise